 - Clicks on the end screen

 - Clicks to visit the advertiser’s website

-Ads-preferred last click: Attributes 100% of the conversion value to the last Google Ads channel that the customer clicked through before converting.
-If there is no Google Ads click in the path, as in Example 6, the attribution model falls back to Cross-channel last click.
+Google paid channels last click: Attributes 100% of the conversion value to the last Google Ads channel that the customer clicked through before converting.
+If there is no Google Ads click in the path, as in Example 6, the attribution model falls back to Paid and organic last click.